AllenNeuralDynamics/aind-data-schema/docs/source/general.rst

 Flexibility, versioning, and upgrading
 --------------------------------------

-`aind-data-schema` is versioned using [Semantic Versioning](https://semver.org/).
+``aind-data-schema`` is versioned using [Semantic Versioning](https://semver.org/).
 The core schemas listed above also have their own version numbers, which are documented in the ``schema_version`` field of any JSON file they are used to generate.
-Documenting the schema version in this way allows users to know how to parse to interpret and programmatically access the files.
+Documenting the schema version in this way allows users to know how to interpret the files.

 Schema versioning in this way is essential for flexibility.
 As science evolves, new concepts and nomenclature will emerge or replace existing terms.
 By versioning the schema, we can ensure that data assets are always